bluerobotics/bluerobotics.github.io/camtilt/index.md

 <img src="/camtilt/cad/camtilt-headline-pic3.png" class="img-responsive img-center" style="max-width:600px"  />

-# Introduction

-The _Camera Tilt System_ is a tilting camera mount which works seamlessly with the [Watertight Enclosure for ROV/AUV (4" Series)](https://www.bluerobotics.com/store/watertight-enclosures/wte4-asm-r1/) and the [Electronics Tray (4" Series)](https://www.bluerobotics.com/store/watertight-enclosures/4-series/electronics-tray-2).
-The tilting servo is the high-quality digital HS-5055MG servo with metal gears.
-The camera mounts are compatible with our [Low-Light HD USB Camera](https://bluerobotics.com/store/electronics/cam-usb-low-light-r1/), [Raspberry Pi Camera w/ Wide Angle Lens](https://www.bluerobotics.com/store/electronics/cam-rpi-wide-r1/), and our [Low-Light Analog Camera](https://www.bluerobotics.com/store/electronics/low-light-ntsc-camera/).
-We have also made the 3D CAD files freely available so that you can modify them to fit your camera or servo!

 ## 3D Printer Settings

 Here are the printer settings that we used with a Lulzbot Taz 5 3D printer and Simplify3D slicing software.